Oct. 20 – 22 | Minneapolis, MN

 3M is a global innovation company that never stops inventing.
 Over the years our innovations have improved daily life for hundreds of millions of people all over the world.
 We have made driving at night easier, made buildings safer, and made consumer electronics lighter, less energy-intensive and less harmful to the environment.
 We even helped put a man on the moon.
 Every day at 3M, one idea always leads to the next, igniting momentum to make progress possible around the world.

-Is true innovation dead?
-Au contraire.
-Most people just don’t know where to begin.
+Simply coming up with innovative concepts & strategies isn’t enough!
+Most people don’t know where to begin in implementing a successful innovation strategy.
 We’ll show you how you can start generating a wave of blockbuster ideas that lead to bold new frontiers for you and your company.
 But be careful…as with any new investment in resources, potential snares can derail even the most revolutionary approach.
 Join us for an exciting glimpse into what it takes to create your next big idea, and how you can drive your innovation to market.
 Who knows?
 Maybe yours will be the next big success story.